rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

     * `post {}` hook is used to specify the post-build-actions.
 Jenkins declarative pipeline syntax provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow
     * `when {}` is used for flow control.
 It can be used at the stage level and be used to stop pipeline entering that stage. e.g. when branch is master; deploy to `test` environment.

-2. The Jenkinsfile is mostly complete however some minor changes will be needed to orchestrate namespaces.
+2. The Jenkinsfile is mostly complete, however some minor changes will be needed to orchestrate namespaces.
 Find and replace all instances of `<YOUR_NAME>` in the Jenkinsfile.
-Update the `<GITLAB_USERNAME>` to the one you login to the cluster with; this variable is used in the namespace of your git projects when checking out code etc. Ensure the `GITLAB_DOMAIN` matches your git host.
+Update the `<GITLAB_USERNAME>` to the one you log in to the cluster with; this variable is used in the namespace of your Git projects when checking out code etc. Replace `<GITLAB_FQDN>` with your Git domain (only the hostname, without `https://` or the repository name).

 <kbd>📝 *todolist/Jenkinsfile*</kbd>
 ```groovy